MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-a-new-company.md

 Example configuration packages, including country/region-specific files, are included with the CRONUS demonstration company.
 Use the following procedures to use the example configuration package with a new company.

 ## <a name="to-use-the-sample-basicconfig-configuration-package"></a>To use the sample BASICCONFIG configuration package
 1. Open the CRONUS International Ltd. company.
-For more information, see [Changing Basic Settings](ui-change-basic-settings.md).
+For more information, see [Change Basic Settings](ui-change-basic-settings.md).
 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Packages**, and then choose the related link.
 3. Choose the BASICCONFIG package from the list, and then choose the **Export Package** action.